Complete the following steps for the given functions. c. Gra... | Channels for Pearson+

 Graphing Rational Functions

 Graphing rational functions involves plotting the function defined as the ratio of two polynomials.
-Key steps include identifying intercepts, asymptotes, and the behavior of the function at critical points.
-Understanding the degree of the numerator and denominator helps predict the end behavior and the presence of horizontal asymptotes.
+Key steps include identifying intercepts, asymptotes, and the end behavior of the function.
+The numerator's degree relative to the denominator's degree influences the graph's behavior at infinity.
+Using a graphing utility can help visualize these features, but manual sketching allows for correction of any inaccuracies in the computer-generated graph.

 Recommended video: